udaysahu1808/Customer-Feedback-Analysis-and-Automated-Response/README.md

 ![EDA](https://img.shields.io/badge/EDA-Exploratory%20Data%20Analysis-6A1B9A)
 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)

-A transparent, rule based Python pipeline that transforms 10,000 unread restaurant reviews into a prioritized action list automatically flagging **critical (1–2 star) reviews**, extracting recurring **complaint themes**, and using a **Generative AI model** to draft ready to send apology emails for the most urgent cases.
+A transparent, rule based Python pipeline that transforms 10,000 unread restaurant reviews into a prioritized action list automatically flagging **critical (1–2 star) reviews**, extracting recurring **complaint themes** and using a **Generative AI model** to draft ready to send apology emails for the most urgent cases.

 ---